 - Minimum 4 GB ram, 2 virtual cpu’s if installed as a virtual machine – for larger enterprises please review our Server Sizing Guide.

 - Direct Internet access on the server running MyWorkDrive (no proxy services) to activate and initialize the software with outgoing firewall access to ports 443, 9350-9354 and 5671.
 For additional details on locked down environments review our firewall settings guide.

-- Antivirus software products installed on the MWD server can interfere with MyWorkDrive processes and cause extreme slowness for IIS Web Services.
+- Antivirus software products installed on the MWD server can interfere with MyWorkDrive processes.
+Review our Antivirus Settings Article.

 - Incoming port 443 (if you will be using your own domain name & SSL certificate).

 - Server must be part of a Windows Active Directory domain, ideally a member server.